 If mountaineering is your cup of tea, there are plenty of bush walks in the local area to have you pulling on your hiking boots.

 Perched high in the hinterland looking down at the most easterly point of Australia, you’ll be strumming your own guitar to the sounds of Blackbird before the end of your Slow Stay.
-You might even decide that city life is no longer for you, just like James and Stella did, and never look back.
+You might even decide that city life is no longer for you, just like James did, and never look back.